4wayhandshake/4wayhandshake.github.io/content/walkthrough/trick.md

 ![vhost fuzzing again](vhost fuzzing again.png)

-:man_facepalming: Of course! why didn't I think of checking that earlier.
+🤦‍♂ Of course! why didn't I think of checking that earlier.

 > I try not to beat myself up over doing things in the wrong order, but it can sure be frustrating to realize I neglected something staring right at me!
 >